Is Sized Typing for Coq Practical?

 Although the desired \cofixpoint is the $m$th one in the block of mutually-defined \cofixpoints, we must still size-infer and type-check the entire mutual definition.
-Rules \refnorule{a-fix} and \refnorule{a-cofix} first run the size inference algorithm on each of the \cofixpoint types, ignoring the results, to ensure that any reduction we perform on it will terminate (otherwise the algorithm would have failed).
-Then we annotate the bare types with position annotations and pass these position types through the algorithm to get sized types $\overline{t_k}$.
-Next, we check that the \cofixpoint bodies have the successor-sized types of $\overline{t_k}$ when the \cofixpoints have types $\overline{t_k}$ in the environment.
-Lastly, we call \textsc{RecCheckLoop}, and return the constraints it gives us, along with the $m$th \cofixpoint type.
+Rules \refnorule{a-fix} and \refnorule{a-cofix} first run the size inference algorithm on each of the \cofixpoint \emph{types}, ignoring the results, to ensure that any reduction on those types will terminate.
+Then we annotate the bare types with position annotations (using \setrecstars/\setcorecstars) and pass these position types through the algorithm to get sized types $\overline{t_k}$.
+Next, we check that the \cofixpoint bodies have the successor-sized types of $\overline{t_k}$ when the \cofixpoints have types $\overline{t_k}$ in the local environment.

-Notice that in \textsc{setRecStars} and \textsc{setCorecStars}, we annotate \textit{all} possible \coinductive types in the \cofixpoint type with position annotations.
-Evidently not all \cofixpoints are size-preserving; some of those position annotations (excluding the one on the recursive argument type or the corecursive return type) will need to be removed. \textsc{RecCheckLoop} is a recursive function that calls \textsc{RecCheck}, which checks that a given set of stage constraints can be satisfied; if it cannot, then \textsc{RecCheckLoop} removes the position annotations that \textsc{RecCheckLoop} has found to be problematic, then tries again.
+Lastly, we need to check that the constraint set so far is satisfiable.
+However, \setrecstars and \setcorecstars optimistically annotate \textit{all} possible \coinductive types in the \cofixpoint type with position annotations, while not all \cofixpoints are size preserving.
+Therefore, instead of calling \RecCheck directly to check satisfiability, \RecCheckLoop iteratively calls \RecCheck and discards incorrect position annotations at each iteration.
+A simplification of the algorithm, not handling mutual \cofixpoints and removing single position annotations at a time, is illustrated in \autoref{fig:RecCheckLoop}.
+The size variable $\upsilon_i$ highlighted in grey corresponds to turning the position size variable into a regular size variable.

-More specifically, \textsc{RecCheck} can fail with \textsc{RecCheckFail}, which contains a set $V$ of position stage variables that must be set to infinity; since position stage variables always appear on size-preserved types, they cannot be infinite. \textsc{RecCheckLoop} then removes $V$ from the set of position stage variables, allowing them to be set to infinity, and recursively calls itself.
-The number of position stage variables from the \cofixpoint type shrinks on every iteration until no more can be removed, at which point \textsc{RecCheckLoop} fails the algorithm.
-An OCaml-like pseudocode implementation of \textsc{RecCheckLoop} is provided by \autoref{fig:helpers}.
+More precisely, \RecCheck either returns a new constraint set, or it fails with some set $V$ of position size variables that must be set to infinity and therefore mark arguments that aren't size preserving.
+If $V$ is empty, then \RecCheckLoop fails overall: this indicates that the overall constraint set is unsatisfiable.
+If $V$ is not empty, then we can try \RecCheck again after removing the size variables in $V$ from our set of position size variables, thus no longer enforcing that they must be size preserving.
+An OCaml-like pseudocode implementation of \RecCheckLoop is provided by \autoref{fig:helpers}.